liborty/TokenCrypt/README.md

     -c --clean up the archive and the keys,
     -h --help,
     -q --quiet (suppress the final report),
-    -r --recurse descent into subdirectories,
+    -r --recurse descend into subdirectories,
     -u --update an existing archive and keys,
     -v --verbose information on compressing each file -x --hex test for hexadecimal files,
     -z --zstd compression to be used.

 The tests for hexadecimal and base64 files only need to be selected when the input directory likely contains such files.
 They are quick, as they usually fail after reading only a few bytes (of the wrong type of file).
-Should you forget to select them, everything will still work, only the output may take up more space than was strictly necessary.
+Should you forget to select them, everything will still work, only the default compression may take up more space than was strictly necessary.

 The last three arguments are mandatory: the input directory, the keys directory and the encrypted directory.
 Both output directories (`keydir` and `outdir`) will mirror `indir` in their structure and file names; `keydir` will hold the keys and `outdir` will hold the encrypted files.

 The summary at the end, such as the one shown in `test.log`, reports the sizes (in bytes) of input and output directories and the total compressed size as a percentage of the original size.
 The compression to 50% will  compensate for the creation  of the encryption keys.
 Sometimes even better compression may be achieved.

-The quiet flag `-q` cancels the final report.
+Option `-q` (`--quiet`) cancels the final report.
-The verbose flag `-v` adds details of compressing each file.
+Option `-v` (`--verbose`) adds details of compressing each file.
 Setting both flags, contradictory as it may seem, turns on the individual files reports and turns off the final summary.
-The encryption itself is so unproblematic that it does not need any reports.
+The encryption itself is so unproblematic that it does not require any reports.

-Once a directory has been compressed and encrypted, it is subsequently possible to update the keys and outdir directories (the archive) with the option -u.
+Once a directory has been compressed and encrypted, it is on subsequent ocassions possible to update the keys and outdir directories (the archive) with the option -u.
 This will add or recode just the new and updated files.
 New files are added (marked with a:) and more recent existing files are updated (u:).
 When the recursive option -r is in use, the same will be applied to subdirectories.
 Capital letters A,U denote these two operations when applied to whole directories.

-In order for the state of the new indir and its archive to match again perfectly both ways, an archive can be cleaned up with option -c.
+In order for the state of the new indir and its archive to match again exactly and one-to-one, an archive can be also cleaned up with option -c.
 Files no longer existing in indir will then be deleted (d:) from the arhive.
-Or whole directories (D:), using -r -c options.
+Or whole directories (D:), with -r -c options.

+Caution is to be exercised when using the -c option, as any files inadvertently deleted from indir will then be removed from the archive as well.
+Option `-c` has been made explicit and separate from `-u` deliberately.
+Thus using `-u` alone is the *cautious updating mode*, which never deletes from the archives.
+However, it will still overwrite with new erroneous versions.

 The most powerful use on an already existing archive (keydir outdir) is: